Christmas financial advice

 The Christmas countdown has begun and we have some great Christmas financial advice for you.

-Write down the areas of spending during the Christmas period.
+Write down the expected areas of spending during the Christmas period.
 This will help you get an idea of what your expenses will be.
-You may get a shock, but by writing down alone, you will already get into a saving mode.
+You may get a shock, but by writing down alone, you will already get into a saving frame of mind.
 The general areas of spending usually include:

-Pre loved clothing can be glamorous.
-Why not Reuse old outfits and shoes or look at second hand clothing.
+Websites such as Happy-Days and Designer Room offer glamourous outfits for hire.
+Why not jazz up an old outfit with a great belt or new shoes or look at second hand clothing.
 You can also borrow that dress you had your eyes on from a friend or a co-worker.
 Sharing is caring after all.

 Did you know that by taking just one item off your shopping list could save you up to €800 a year according to Magnet Kitchens.